 Things are not as clear cut when it comes to your circle of family and friends, however.
 This is where you need to reflect on the relationship you have with those close to you and decide what you are comfortable telling them.
 Ask yourself how supportive are they going to be about this decision?
 Do they like gossiping, or do they keep your secrets?
 Are you afraid they may judge or criticize you?

 For many people, egg donation is a topic they would rather not discuss.
-If you choose to let family and friends know about your plans to donate your eggs, get ready for various responses, including criticism, misconception, praise, or even personal questions.
+If you choose to let family and friends know about the plans of donating your eggs, get ready for various responses, including criticism, misconception, praise, or even personal questions.
 Some will be helpful and supportive, while others won’t.
 You have the right not to inform family members and friends if you feel that they will not have a positive reaction to your decision, or if you just would rather keep your decision private.
+So, it is your decision to take either you are telling your family and friends about donating eggs or just keep it private.

 Sharing Your Story with Family and Friends

 On the other side, trusted family members and good friends can be your backbone all through the egg donation process.
 You can share your feelings, concerns, and get useful advice from those close to you.
-If you know people in your life that you can trust wholeheartedly, they can provide you with a great support system and make the process much easier.
+If you know people in your life that you can trust wholeheartedly.
+Those can provide you with a great support system and make the process much easier.
 We recommend that donors share what they are going through with those they trust and know will support them.
 If you choose to be open about your egg donation experience, however, get ready to receive both negative and positive responses.
+While donating your eggs at our fertility center we help Egg donors with tips that make us favorite for California egg donors.

 The world of fertility treatment is fast-changing.
 People are getting to know more and more about the various options and treatments available.
 In the past, being unable to conceive used to be a source of shame that was best kept a secret.
 However, both egg donors and recipients are now sharing their stories.
 You don’t need to be ashamed of your decision to donate your eggs; after all, you’re helping those who are unable to have a baby without your donation.
 The level of support you get from family and friends might surprise you.